mindersec/minder/docs/docs/ref/cli/commands/minder_rule_type_delete.md

 ### Options

 ```
+  -a, --all               Warning: Deletes all rule types
   -h, --help              help for delete
   -i, --id string         ID of rule type to delete
+  -p, --provider string   Provider to list rule types for
 ```

 ### Options inherited from parent commands